Joe Biden 2008 presidential campaign

-Joe Biden, a longtime U.S. senator from Delaware, began his 2008 presidential campaign when he announced his candidacy for President of the United States on the January 7, 2007, edition of Meet the Press.
+Joe Biden, the senior U.S. senator from Delaware, began his 2008 presidential campaign when he announced his candidacy for president of the United States on the January 7, 2007, edition of Meet the Press.
 He officially became a candidate on January 31, 2007, after filing papers with the Federal Election Commission.

 During the campaign, Biden focused on his plan to achieve political success in the Iraq War through a system of federalization.
 He touted his record in the Senate as the head of several committees and experience in foreign policy.
 Despite a few notable endorsements, Biden failed to garner significant support in opinion polls, and was marred by controversial comments made while campaigning.
 He ultimately dropped out of the race on January 3, 2008, after coming in fifth place and capturing less than 1% of the vote in the Iowa caucus.

-Seven months after the conclusion of his campaign, Biden was selected to be Democratic presidential nominee Barack Obama's vice presidential running mate.
-The pair won in the general election, and were sworn in on January 20, 2009, causing Biden to leave the Senate after 36 years.
+Seven months after the conclusion of his campaign, Biden was chosen by Democratic nominee Barack Obama to be his running mate on August 21, 2008.
+Obama and Biden would go on to win the general election, and were sworn in on January 20, 2009, causing Biden to leave the Senate after 36 years.
 Obama and Biden served two consecutive terms in office.
-Biden declined to run in the 2016 election, instead supporting Hillary Clinton.
-In the 2020 election, Biden would go on to become the Democratic presidential nominee, defeating Obama's successor, the 45th president and Republican nominee Donald Trump, becoming the 46th president of the United States.
+Biden declined to run in the 2016 election, instead supporting Hillary Clinton, who would go on to lose the general election to Republican nominee Donald Trump.
+In the 2020 election, Biden launched his third campaign for president.
+Biden would go on to become the Democratic nominee, defeating Obama's successor, the 45th president and Republican nominee Trump in the general election, becoming the 46th president of the United States.
 Biden initially ran for reelection, but withdrew from the race in July 2024.
+Biden served only one term in office.